nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format:

 * `:cd [name] or [index] students`

 Examples:

 * `:cd 1 students`
 * `:cd weeklyTutorials students`

-Move recurring event to normal event: `mv recur`

-Move specific recurring tasks based on index from list of **all **recurring tasks or based on name to a normal event.

-Only applicable for the next immediate recurring task

-Format:

-* `:mv [name] or [index]`

-Examples:

-* `:mv 1`
-* `:mv weeklyTutorials`

-Stop recurring event to normal event: `stop recur`

-Removing a recurring task will remove all data related to it.
-If the user wants to visually see the past recurring task but wants to stop the recurring task in the future, the user should use this.

-This has the same functionality as move, but it just does not move the next immediate recurring task to a normal task.

-Format:

-* `stop [name] or [index]  `

-Examples:

-* `:stop 1`
-* `:stop weeklyTutorials`

 ### Sort recurring events: `sort recur`